kumarpit/grepl/README.md

 - Install Golang by following [these steps](https://go.dev/doc/install)
 - Clone this repository into an empty directory using `git clone https://github.com/kumarpit/grepl.git`
 - Install all dependencies using `go get ./..`
-- Run the program by running `go run . "hello" .`
+- Run the program using `go run . "hello" .`

 # Usage
 ```golang